-1. Unemployment Compensation: Financial Eligibility And Benefit Eligibility
+Financial And Benefit Eligibility For Unemployment

 When you apply for unemployment compensation, two determinations are made – first, a determination is made on your financial eligibility, which will tell you the amount (if any) of unemployment compensation per week you are entitled to, depending on whether you are partially or fully unemployed.
 Second, a determination is made as to your benefit eligibility – basically, this is a determination of whether or not you should receive unemployment compensation benefits given the factual circumstances that led to your unemployment.

-2. De Novo Hearings
+Fight For Compensation At De Novo Hearings

-Either situation will most likely lead you to a de novo hearing in front of a referee (hearing officer) — a de novo unemployment compensation hearing is essentially a hearing where both the employer and claimant have an opportunity to present their side of the story to a referee.
+Either situation will most likely lead you to a de novo hearing in front of a referee (hearing officer).
+A de novo unemployment compensation hearing is essentially a hearing where both the employer and claimant have an opportunity to present their side of the story to a referee.